 Viewing relationships

-Relationships are not searches for directly; rather the participating objects are searched for and the relationships they participate in are shown.
+Relationships are not searched for directly; rather the participating objects are searched for and the relationships they participate in are shown.
 This approach has the advantage of showing all the different relationship types an instance participates in.

-Search for the participating instance
+Search for the participating instance.

 The bottom panel contains tabs for each type of relationship the object participates in.
 The tab also indicates the direction (parent or child) of the relationship.

-Select the tab with the correction relationship and direction
+Select the tab with the correction relationship and direction.

 The panel contains a tree structure representing the objects on the other end of the relationship.
 Each object is represented by its key.